 - Solid: in a trash bag, into a dumpster. (it can be buried in nature, too)

 - Liquid: we dispose of it in nature. (if diluted, it’s a great nutriment source for mature trees)

-Don’t you think emptying the solid tank is disgusting?!
+Don’t you think emptying the Nature’s Head composting toilet solid tank is disgusting?!

 No!
-We much rather empty our composting toilet than a cassette toilet.
-The solid matter does NOT look and smell like poop, it look and smell like soil!
+We would much rather empty our composting toilet than a cassette toilet.
+The solid matter does NOT look and smell like poop, it looks and smells like soil!
 Alright, there you have it:

 See, we told you it’s not gross!